installations

 Myth in Transmedia

-“Oedipus (2015, Spain) is a site-specific art installation created as part of the seven Visual Poems for the transmedia film You Are Mythical (2018, Spain).
-This installation unfolds at the 49:58-minute mark of the film, where Oedipus, a character caught between past and future, confronts his mother in a surreal moment of reflection.
-As he dreams of escaping to New York, the installation shows the tension between desire, fate, and the inescapable pull of family ties.
+“Oedipus (2015, Spain) is a site-specific art installation created as part of the seven Visual Poems for the film You Are Mythical (2018, Spain).
+This piece unfolds at the 49:58min mark of the film, where Oedipus, a character caught between past and future, confronts his mother in a surreal moment of reflection.
+As he dreams of moving to New York, there is tension between desire, fate, and family ties.

 The work is presented across multiple screens —four small, one medium, and one large— each showing a fragmented, overlapping narrative that mirrors Oedipus’s inner conflict.
-The visuals are drawn from the transmedia documentary film New York Spin (2002, Spain/US), which portrays Newyorkers lives.
-These screens create a layered, immersive experience, where the lines between reality and dream, past and future, dissolve.
-Through the juxtaposition of intimate, fragmented imagery and expansive landscapes, Oedipus challenges viewers to confront the complexities of identity, destiny, and the city of dreams that looms large in the character's psyche.”
+The visuals are drawn from the film New York Spin (2002, Spain/US), which portrays Newyorkers lives.
+Screens create a layered experience where the lines between reality and dream, dissolve.
+Through the mix of intimate, fragmented imagery and expansive landscapes, Oedipus challenges viewers to confront identity and destiny.”